 Limited recourse provisions exist on a contractual basis and in accordance with Articles 60 et seq. of the Securitisation Law.
-However remote a securitisation vehicle's insolvency may be, such a possibility would need to be assessed on a case-by-case basis.
+However, remote a securitisation vehicle's insolvency may be, such a possibility would need to be assessed on a case-by-case basis.
 In general terms, the debtor is declared insolvent by a Portuguese court where there are no assets to pay debts as they become due.
-Please note that an insolvency proceeding can nevertheless be started with a Portuguese court by any creditor of the insolvent entity, however, insolvency is only declared after the analysis of the debtor's assets and the court's realisation that in fact there are no debtor's assets to pay debts.
+Please note that an insolvency proceeding can be started with a Portuguese court by any creditor of the insolvent entity or by the debtor itself

+(the debtors board of directors has a duty to file for insolvency); however, insolvency is only declared after the analysis of the debtor's assets and the court's realisation that in fact there are no debtor's assets to pay debts.